 Shivani joined Watsi on March 12th, 2013.
-Five years ago, Shivani joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Shivani joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Shivani's most recent donation supported Ludmisha, a preschooler from Haiti, to fund prep for cardiac surgery.

 Shivani has funded healthcare for 7 patients in 5 countries.